 Rebecca Patek is a New York-based choreographer and performance artist creating work that synthesizes dance, theater and comedy.
-Patek is an inaugural recipient of The Award an artist to artist mentoring initiative.
-She is a 2014 Brooklyn Arts Exchange Space Grant recipient.
+Patek is an inaugural recipient of The Award.
+She is a 2014 Brooklyn Arts Exchange Space Grant recipient as well as a 2014 Queer Art Mentorship Fellow.
 Patek has been an Artist in Residence at Movement Research, Atlantic Center for the Arts and at Dance Theater Workshop(New York Live Arts) as part of Fresh Tracks Performance and Residency Program.

 I am interested in reclaiming elements of performance that are considered wrong, awkward, uncomfortable, overlooked and that are frequently dismissed.
 Using satire I incorporate the marginalized facets of performance, making them the central focus of the work.
 The un-choreographed events in the performance environment: inter-relational dynamics both onstage and between performer and audience, power dynamics, emotional subtext, things that are felt but not publicly acknowledged.
 I am interested in discomfort and embarrassment of the performer.
 Situations onstage which create an emotional conflict that is funny and absurd, but also frightening or disturbing.